-Contractor membership is available to companies that are actively engaged in the electrical and/or signaling and communications systems construction, maintenance, and/or repair, as governed by the National Electrical Code (NEC).
+Contractor membership is available to companies that are actively engaged in the electrical and/or low voltage, systems industry, as governed by the National Electrical Code (NEC).
 Contractor membership is for a company, not individuals.
-Employees of member companies are eligible to hold national office and serve as voting members of national committees.
+Employees of member companies are eligible to serve on the Board of Directors and hold an officer position and serve as voting members of national committees.